 EPA/DHA: EPA and DHA are omega 3 fatty acids found in fish oil and fatty fish (wild salmon, herring, anchovies, sardines).
 They are associated with various health benefits, including improvements in protein synthesis, cognitive performance, immune function, bone integrity and cardiovascular function (Holloway, 2017).
 In addition, EPA/DHA change the composition of mitochondrial membranes and improve exercise responses (Holloway, 2017).
 Research is not conclusive but does suggest the ability of EPA/DHA to improve sports performance (Holloway, 2017).

-Another way to support ATP production can be to take exogenous ATP or mitochondrial support supplements.
+Another way to maximize energy for sports can be to take exogenous ATP or mitochondrial support supplements.

 The results are mixed; ATP supplements have beneficial effects on physical performance in some but not all studies (Arts ICW, 2012).
 They can improve blood flow to active tissue, boost physical performance and speed recovery (Arts ICW, 2012).